learn-co-students/html-forms-lab-v-000/README.md

 ## Problem Statement

-Business of all types and sizes want to provide multiple ways for their potential customers to contact them.
+Businesses of all types and sizes want to provide multiple ways for their potential customers to contact them.
 One of the most common ways to do this is on a website is to provide a _contact form_.